Sympathy for the Devil (2023 film): Production

-Filming began in Las Vegas in July 2022.
+Principal photography began in Las Vegas in July 2022.
 Approximately half the film was shot at a Las Vegas-based virtual studio owned by Vū Technologies.
 Sympathy for the Devil was the first feature film in Nevada history to be shot on an LED sound stage.

 Release

 In September 2022, the film was presented to buyers at TIFF.
 In March 2023, RLJE Films acquired the North America, United Kingdom, Ireland, Australia and New Zealand distribution rights.
-It is scheduled to be released on July 28, 2023.
+The film had its world premiere at the Fantasia International Film Festival on July 22, 2023 and was released in theaters on July 28, 2023.
+It will be released by Signature Entertainment in the United Kingdom and Ireland.